quarkusio/quarkus-web-lab/1-cms/README.md

 🚀 On the browser, after manually refreshing, you should now have a list of "foo", let's show the actual posts.

+### Time to show blog posts (The View)

+Qute templates are located in the resources `src/main/resources/templates`.

-In Renarde, by default, all views live in `templates/<Controller>/<method>.html`, so for `Cms.index` we need to open `templates/Cms/index.html`.
-In order to make sure all your web pages have the same style and structure, we recommend using template composition, so every endpoint template extends a main template called `main.html` by convention (`src/main/resources/templates/main.html`):
+In Renarde, by default, all views live in `templates/<Controller>/<view>.html`, For the `Cms.index`, open `templates/Cms/index.html`.
+In order to make sure all your web pages have the same style and structure, we recommend using template composition, so every endpoint template extends a base template called `base.html` by convention (`src/main/resources/templates/base.html`):

 For this:

 - open `src/main/resources/templates/Cms/index.html`
+- find the blog entries list, as you can see it is in an `{#include Cms/entryList /}`
-- find the blog posts `{#for}` loop
+- open `src/main/resources/templates/Cms/entryList.html` and find the `{#for}` loop
 - add the Qute expressions to print something like "2024-03-02: My blog post"  in the loop

 <details>